jperkel/mymanuscript/manuscript.md

 ## Introduction

-Let's add a citation by persistent identifier.
+Casey Greene added the following text via [pull request](https://github.com/jperkel/mymanuscript/pull/1): "Let's add a citation by persistent identifier.
 This is my favorite feature of Manubot [@doi:10.1371/journal.pcbi.1007128].
-It will also give you a chance to review a pull request.
+It will also give you a chance to review a pull request."

-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+We can format the text using standard Markdown.
+This is bold text: **Lorem ipsum dolor sit amet**, and this is italic: *consectetuer adipiscing elit*.
+Here is a superscript number: x^2^.

+Here we'll add a second reference. [@doi:10.1038/d41586-019-03632-y].
+Note that if you mouse over the inline references, you will see a hyperlinked tooltip with info about the reference.
+This reference is actually cited twice in the article, so you should see navigation arrows that allow you to jump to each location.

 Maecenas porttitor congue massa.
 Fusce posuere, magna sed pulvinar ultricies, purus lectus malesuada libero, sit amet commodo magna eros quis urna.
 Nunc viverra imperdiet enim.
 Fusce est. Vivamus a tellus.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
 Proin pharetra nonummy pede.
 Mauris et orci.
-Aenean nec lorem [@doi:10.1038/d41586-019-03632-y].

 In porttitor.
 Donec laoreet nonummy augue.
 Suspendisse dui purus, scelerisque at, vulputate vitae, pretium mattis, nunc.
 Mauris eget neque at sem venenatis eleifend.
 Ut nonummy.
 Fusce aliquet pede non pede.
 Suspendisse dapibus lorem pellentesque magna.
 Integer nulla.
 Donec blandit feugiat ligula.
 Donec hendrerit, felis et imperdiet euismod, purus ipsum pretium metus, in lacinia nulla nisl eget sapien.